CraftCanvasMC/Horizon/README.md

 ## Introduction
 Horizon is a MIXIN wrapper for PaperMC servers and forks, expanding plugin capabilities to allow for further customization and enhancements.
 Horizon is a project that is intended to supersede a project by one of the core team members(Dueris), the project Eclipse.
 Eclipse was a plugin for Paper that allowed loading Spongepowered Mixins and access wideners and transformers.
 This project, of course, came with many issues and drawbacks that made Eclipse hard to work with most of the time.
-And so, Dueris achrived the project and decided to create Horizon, which is the successor of Eclipse.
+And so, Dueris archived the project and decided to create Horizon, which is the successor of Eclipse.

 Horizon intends to fix the issues from Eclipse and create a more manageable, workable, and stable environment for plugins to work with, while incorporating plugin authors' ideas in a much more powerful and